Mixed Diffusion for 3D Indoor Scene Synthesis: Network and Implementation Details

 \subsection{Network Hyper-parameters}

-The architecture of MiDiffusion has at its core a series of 8 transformer blocks using a hidden dimension of 512 with 8 heads and feed-forward layers with an internal dimension of 2048.
+The architecture of MiDiffusion has at its core a series of 8 transformer blocks using a hidden dimension of 512 with 4 heads and feed-forward layers with an internal dimension of 2048.
 Following~\cite{Gu22cvpr-VQ-Diffusion}, we use GELU~\cite{Hendrycks16arxiv-gelu} as nonlinearity.
 The semantic attributes are embedded in a learned vector of length 512, and the geometric attributes are mapped by a 3-layer MLP, with internal dimensions of [512, 1024], to a 512-dimensional space before being fed to the transformer decoder blocks.
 We extract floor plan features of dimension 64 using a 4-layer PointNet~\cite{Qi17cvpr-pointnet} with internal dimensions [64, 64, 512] as in LEGO-Net~\cite{Wei23cvpr-LEGONet}.
-The conditional input is concatenated with the learned 64-dimensional index embedding .
 For baselines and ablation studies, we use the default ResNet-18~\cite{He16cvpr-ResNet} image feature extractor proposed by ATISS~\cite{Paschalidou21neurips-ATISS} and also implemented by DiffuScene~\cite{Tang24cvpr-DiffuScene} to compute the 64-dimensional floor plan features from binary floor plan masks.
 The outputs of the transformer decoder are fed to two separate MLPs to decode the semantic and geometric predictions.
 The semantic feature decoder is a 1-layer MLP that produces a categorical distribution over $\discreteVar$, and the geometric feature decoder is a 3-layer MLP with hidden dimensions [512, 1024], producing the 8-dimensional Gaussian mean for the geometric attributes $\ContinuousVar$.